fw876/helloworld/README.md

 done
 ```

-You should manually add the following code into tools/Makefile, make sure to add code before the compiling command:
+You should manually add the following code into tools/Makefile, make sure to add code before the compile command:

 ```bash
 tools-y += ucl upx